ahmadalsajid/FastApp/README.md

 ## GitHub Actions

 Finally, we are at the end of our automation journey.
 We will create the CI/CD pipeline with GitHub Actions.
-Let's create an YAML file [main.yml](.github/workflows/main.yml) where we are going to configure the pipeline.
+Let's create two YAML files where we are going to configure the pipelines for two different environments.
 The directory structure is

 ```
 .github
 └── workflows
+    ├── development.yml
-    └── main.yml
+    └── production.yml
 ```

 The workflow is self-explanatory.
 BTW, you will need to create two environment in your GitHub code repository's `settings` option, and set some variables and secrets i.e., Docker Hub username and token, AWS Credentials and so on to make this workflow work.
+We have two almost identical YML files, for development and production environments respectively.
+We can have many more customizations based on the needs.